 How much for an extracted tooth?

 Cost for tooth extraction ranges from $50 to $200 for a simple gum-erupted extraction.
 Surgical extraction with Anesthesia cost between $125 and $650.
-Soft-tissue or complicated surgical removal for broken teeth cost around $175 and $600.
+Soft-tissue or complicated surgical removal for a broken tooth cost around $175 and $600.

 Oral Surgery Near Frisco, TX

 When choosing a dentist, location is very important as it can save you a lot of time and money.
-There may be additional treatment or follow-up appointments along with your routine visits later therefore if it is near your home or place of work, it is more convenient to go for dental appointments.
+There may be additional treatment or follow-up appointments along with your routine visits later therefore if it is near your home or place of work, it is more convenient to go for a dental appointment.
+If you are in or nearby Frisco, give us a call, even more so if you’re suffering from terrible pain or experiencing a dental emergency and require immediate attention.
 Look for specialists with excellent reviews in dental extraction and the one you’ll feel comfortable working with.
-Make an Appointment.